 Senior Web Developer onsite, from 10-2015 to 03-2016

-After banning FTP access to production I built and maintained GIT<->SVN bridge for the transition period
+Banned FTP access to production.
+I built and maintained GIT<->SVN bridge for the transition period

-Understood, fixed our implementation and documented a badly misused caching system of our legacy CMS
+Understood, fixed our implementation and documented a badly misused and misunderstood caching system

 Increased template and code reuse by orders of magnitude